mithril-security/aicert/docs/docs/getting-started/tech-overview.md

 When the AI builder launches the `aicert` CLI command.
 Under the hood, AICert will:

 + Provision a VM with the correct hardware/software stack, PCR registers 0-13 will be updated at boot time
++ Hash server certificate and register them to PCR15
-+ Hash input values and register them to PCR14
++ Hash input values and register them to PCR16
 + Build a container with all the necessary inputs
-+ Execute main.py code or alternative entrypoint command
++ Execute axolotl fintuning
-+ Hash outputs and register them to PCR15
++ Hash outputs and register them to PCR16
 + Request a signed quote from the Cloud provider containing all PCR values
 + Standardize quote details and return AI certificate to the end user